kristianfreeman/greetings/README.md

-# Moshimoshi
+# Greetings

 > もしもし!
 > Hello!

-`moshimoshi` is a Rails text helper that returns a randomized greeting from a large selection of languages (currently 135+).
+`greetings` is a Rails text helper that returns a randomized greeting from a large selection of languages (currently 135+).
 This functionality is likely familiar to those who have used [Flickr](http://flickr.com) or [Gravatar](http://gravatar.com).

 ![](http://i.imgur.com/wRbGqFq.png)